“The needs of the patient come first”

 These lectures are presented by prestigious specialists described as the “rock stars of cardiology”, those whose work focuses specifically on women and heart disease.
 Aside from long days of hard work, my training included guided tours of the Mayo Clinic Cardiovascular Diagnostic Center, fabulous heart-smart buffet meals, Tai Chi For Heart Health, meditation, early morning autumn walks along the lovely Zumbro River, and even public speaking training.

 Mayo ‘grads’ return home as well-prepared community educators ready to help raise awareness of women’s heart health issues from the unique grassroots perspective of Mayo Clinic-trained heart patients.
 There are now over 600 of us volunteering through public speaking on prevention and other cardiac issues, doing one-on-one personal support, visiting heart patients in hospital, or running support groups for other women living with heart disease.
-Many of these support network meetings are launched through the new WomenHeart Hospital Alliance program, in which member hospitals pay annual dues which include, among other benefits, selecting two local heart patients to attend the Symposium as future leaders of the hospital-based monthly support group for women survivors.
+Many of these support network meetings are launched through the new WomenHeart Hospital Alliance program, in which member hospitals pay annual dues which include, among other benefits, selecting two local heart patients to attend the Symposium as future leaders of the hospital-based monthly support community for women survivors.

 Want To Attend the WomenHeart Science & Leadership Symposium at Mayo Clinic?